synchealth/handbook/content/handbook/Time Off of all Kinds.md

 ### Well Being Leave - Sick Leave - Family & Pet Emergency Leave- Bereavement

 We value your health and your sanity.
-That is why we offer much more than traditional time off standards.
+Please use your generous PTO to cover leave for these life events.